adrienjoliat/Solar_jet_model/README.md

     ```

 * Other requirements
-    For the rest au steps you need to go into this repository (where Solar_jet_model is saved locally, usually into Documents/Github/Solar_jet_model)
+    For all the next steps you need to go into this repository (where Solar_jet_model is saved locally, usually into Documents/Github/Solar_jet_model)
     ```bash
     cd ./Documents/Github/Solar_jet_model
     ```